jrudolph/rajivkurian.github.com/source/_posts/2012-12-25-a-simple-redis-client-using-spray-io-actors-futures-and-promises.markdown

 }
 ```
 #### A brief aside on Redis and the Redis Protocol.
+Redis is an open source, advanced key-value store.
+It is very fast and used at a bunch of big companies including Twitter.
 The Redis [protocol](http://redis.io/topics/protocol) is very simple.
 Every Redis command can be serialized to the following form:
 <pre><code>*&lt;number of arguments&gt; CR LF&#x000A;$&lt;number of bytes of argument 1&gt; CR LF&#x000A;&lt;argument data&gt; CR LF&#x000A;...&#x000A;$&lt;number of bytes of argument N&gt; CR LF&#x000A;&lt;argument data&gt; CR LF&#x000A;</code></pre>
 So a simple Redis get for a "hello" key would look like:
 <pre><code>*3&#x000A;$2&#x000A;GET&#x000A;$5&#x000A;hello&#x000A;</code></pre>